Jamie-Chang/Jamie-Blog/content/closing-python-iterators.md

 #### Option 1
 Never use `finally` or `with` inside generator functions.

 This sounds pretty terrible, but in practice is probably not that big of an issue.
-The reasons to use `with`/`finally` tend to be for closing resouces, so we can just shift where we define and close the resource:
+The reasons to use `with`/`finally` tend to be for closing resources, so we can just shift where we define and close the resource:

 ```python
 with create_db() as db: